SEND & AP Change Programme

 SENCo’s from Telford and Wrekin schools will automatically be sent a Microsoft Teams invite.
 However, if you are from Shropshire, Herefordshire or Worcestershire please feel free to join us at these Information Sessions by sending an email to [email protected] stating your name, school/setting name, email address and the date of the session you wish to attend.

-The West Midlands CPP will continue to reflect on key learnings from phase one of the programme and further focus activity on the following key areas:
+Following the extention announcement, the West Midlands CPP will continue to reflect on key learnings from phase one and two of the programme and further focus activity on the following key areas:

-- Developing Inclusion services across the partnership, including provision mapping, workforce and curriculum development.
+- Developing the Local Inclusion Support Offer (LISO) across the partnership, including provision mapping, workforce and curriculum development.

-- Continuing to develop Alternative Provision as part of the three-tier model, including the introduction of the APST model in Telford & Wrekin and Shropshire.
+- Continuing to develop Alternative Provision as part of the three-tier model, including the introduction of the APST model.

 - Further develop the ELSEC programme to incorporate quality assurance and engage additional settings.